 What Happens Right After Baby Is Born?

-Within an hour of arrival, baby will be given a Vitamin K injection to help with coagulation.
-“It’s a measure to get the liver to do what it needs to do,” explains Atlas.
-A nurse will also put drops in his eyes to help prevent conjunctivitis (pinkeye).
-The hepatitis B vaccine usually comes a little later — within 12 hours of delivery or at an in-office appointment with the pediatrician.
+Within an hour of arrival, baby will be given a Vitamin K injection to help with blood coagulation.
+“Newborns can be deficient in Vitamin K, which puts them at risk for internal bleeding,” Worth explains.
+A nurse will also put antibiotic drops in baby’s eyes to help prevent infections.
+Most states require vitamin K shots and eye drops by law.
+The hepatitis B vaccine usually comes a little later, within 12 hours of delivery or at an in-office appointment with your child’s pediatrician.

 Plus, more from The Bump: